Why Queen Elizabeth And Prince Philip Rarely Kissed In Public

 Despite their love, Express reports that the two rarely show affection in public.
 In fact, there are only a handful of times when the public caught Queen Elizabeth and Prince Philip kissing.
 They shared a kiss during Elizabeth’s coronation in 1953 and again in 1991 when they ushered in the new year in New York City.
 Although they are on the verge of celebrating their 70th anniversary, this trend probably won’t change anytime soon.

-Although the pair have remained together as long as the average lifespan, they have experienced a few road bumps along the way.
+Although the pair has remained together as long as the average lifespan, they have experienced a few road bumps along the way.
 For one, Philip has long been rumored to have a wandering eye, and it wasn’t uncommon for him to spend weekends away from his wife.
 These rumors, of course, have never been substantiated and it’s clear they worked out whatever issues came their way.
 It also helped that Philip ran the house behind closed doors despite his public title as Elizabeth’s consort.

 Queen Elizabeth and Prince Philip’s next public appearance is scheduled for November 12 when the couple will appear at London’s Cenotaph memorial in honor of the country’s veterans.